 Concerning briquettes, produced with organic or inorganic binders, it can be assumed that they have a worse reducibility than iron oxide pellets due to their larger size and lower porosity.
-On the other hand, the briquettes from Midex® residues partly contain already reduced material.
-It is expected that by using organic binders the reducibility can be improved compared to briquettes with inorganic binders.
+In contrast, the briquettes from Midrex residues partly contain already reduced material.
+It is expected that using organic binders, the reducibility can be improved compared with briquettes with inorganic binders.